WorldvsPlastic/learn/docs/Home/goals.md

     * web and mobile apps
     * social media virality and influencers
     * digital and physical community marketing
-* **Start a movement** to cause change among:
+* **Start a movement** to push change among:
-    * the community
+    * communities
     * consumers
     * policy makers
     * the plastic indsutry
 * **Build technology** that will
     * Create the software platform to promote the movement
+        * *WVP Community Components*
     * Connect consumer, producer, and policy makers
+        * Conscious consumer component
     * Provide the tools for the plastic industry to help make recycled plastic more cost effective.
+        * Plastic Shift Exchange
+    * Build synergy between existing solutions to optimize recyling.
+        * Plastic Labs
+> Find out more in the **Plastic solution secion, wvp platform page**.

-* **Unite communities, cities and the world** for:
+* **Unite communities, cities, and the world** for:
     * Crowd funding endeavours
-        * Proactive community members working on solutions with crowd funding to help accomoplish thier goals and build their solutions.
+        * Supporting Proactive community members working on solutions with crowd funding to help accomplish thier goals and empower their solutions.
     * Clean ups
         * Web and mobile applications will provide infrastructure and tools for motivated community members to work together in their neighborhoods and abroad.
-    * Solution promotion, sharing, and funding
+    * Solution promotion, networking, and funding
-        * Areas with excess plastic waste will find out about and  connect to existing infrastructure and have a way to change plastic waste into income.
+        * Areas with excess plastic waste will find out about and receive support to connect with  existing solution infrastructure.
+This will start the process of turning plastic waste into value.
     * Community sourced recycling programs
-        * Users in areas with inadequate recyclign solutions will have a tool to connect with others interested in making a change and taking action to do it to create their own recycling infrastructure.
+        * Users in areas with inadequate recycling solutions will have a tool to connect with others near by interested in making a change by taking action to create their own recycling infrastructure.
-* **Build demand for recycled plastic** in order to decrease virgin plastic creation
+* **Build demand for recycled plastic** to:
+    * Decrease virgin plastic creation
-    * Information about companies making plastic conscious descisions and products will be updated regularly
+    * Infor consumers about companies making plastic conscious descisions and products
-    * A recycled plastic product marketplace will ease the purchasing process
+    * Support a recycled plastic product marketplace to facilitate and ecourage the purchasing process of recylced goods.
+* **Create recyling infrastructure world wide**
+    * Once the WVP system is up and running, we will spread it to parts of the world where plastic waste is abundant and recycling infrastructure is scare.
+    * Funding, development, and management will be shared with motivated locals to help build recycling infrastructure.

+## Find out more

+Check out our **RoadMap** in the **Plastic Solutions Section, WVP Roadmap page**

-Find out how to help and get involved on the next page: Join the movement!
+Find out how to help and get involved on the next page: **Join the movement**!